camunda/camunda-docs-manual/content/user-guide/security.md

 FSP itself can not be disabled in the engine.
 All properties that are influenced by this can however be configured in the environment via system properties and the `jaxp.properties` file.
 See the [Oracle documentation](https://docs.oracle.com/javase/tutorial/jaxp/limits/using.html) on how to determine the right limits and how to set them.

+## HTTP Header Security in Webapps

+Out-of-the-box the web applications provide the following security-related HTTP headers:

+* XSS Protection
+* Content Security Policy
+* Content-Type Options

+These headers enable browser-side security mechanisms which help to improve the protection against several attacking scenarios.

+According to your project requirements, some of these headers can be configured more strict or lax.
+Please see the documentation about the [HTTP Header Security]({{< ref "/webapps/shared-options/header-security.md" >}}) to learn more about the several headers, the defaults and how to configure the HTTP headers according to your needs.

 # Security Configuration in the external Environment

 Camunda integrates into an environment, most prominently the database and, when using the web applications or the REST API, also a webserver.
 In order to secure your Camunda deployment as a whole, the integration is relevant.